 Precipitation plays a primary role in the global water and energy cycle.
 Its variations are closely linked to climate change.
 The spatial and temporal variability of precipitation at global scale can be retrieved from observations made by infrared sensors onboard the geostationary satellites, passive microwave sensors carried by the polar-orbiting satellites, and recently active radars onboard the Tropical Rainfall Measuring Mission (TRMM) satellite and its successors.
 SSMI records between 1987 and 2006 showed that the response of precipitation to global warming was 7% K-1 of surface warming, much higher than the 1-3% k-1 of surface warming predicted by climate models82.
 The observation has generated an intense debate on whether a large discrepancy exists between observed and modeled trends of precipitation.
-However, studies that used longer satellite time series produced lower rates of increase but these results are still regarded as inconclusive due to the brevity of satellite time series83,84.
+Studies that used longer satellite time series produced lower rates of increase but these results are still regarded as inconclusive due to the brevity of satellite time series83,84.
 At inter-annual scale, the correlation between the satellite observed precipitations and global surface temperature anomalies was also found to be weak during 1988-2008 if large-scale forcings including ENSO and volcanic eruptions were removed76.
-There is a conclusion that most satellite-based long-term precipitation studies showed little or no trend in global precipitation85.
+A survey of available satellite-based long-term precipitation products showed mostly little or no trend in global precipitation85.
 These divergent findings display the challenge to detect a robust global mean trend of precipitation, which is still impeded by the high variability of the precipitation, systematic biases associated with the instrument, and inadequate interpretation of the surface and atmospheric properties in the retrieving algorithms84,86.
 While the uncertainty in a general trend is still high, satellite observations have greatly enhanced the understanding of the climate processes that control the variability of precipitation.
 For example, the effect of SST on the regional precipitation pattern at multi-annual and multi-decadal time scale21 and the promotion of a “wet-gets-wetter” and “dry-gets-direr” trend pattern in tropical region by the intensification of summer monsoon were detected using satellite precipitation products87.

 Limitations and solutions